MichaelHazboun/psy8712-final/README.md

 ### docs

-This folder contains the gss handbook, which can be read to gain a deeper understanding of the utilized data set.
+This folder contains the various documentation that are associated with the project.
+For example, it contains the gss handbook, which can be read to gain a deeper understanding of the utilized data set, as well as the final.docx file, which contains APA-style write-up associate with this project.

 ### R

-This folder contains Work.R which contains all the code that's needed to import the data from the data folder, analyse it and output the data for visual inspections, in the case of the out folder, or for further use, in the case of the shiny/shiny_final folder.
+This folder contains Work.R which contains all the code that's needed to import the data from the data folder, analyse it and output the data for visual inspections, in the case of the out and figs folders, or for further use, in the case of the shiny/shiny_final folder.

 ### shiny